mmatteo/legend-analysis-tutorials/working-on-remote-machines/02-jupyter/README.md

-# jupyter lab and notebooks
+# Jupyter lab and notebooks

-To start a jupyter lab session on the local machine using a certain container and software installation directory use:
+To start a [jupyter lab](https://jupyter.org/) session on the local machine using a certain container and software installation directory use:

 ```
 PYTHONUSERBASE=/path/to/installation/dir \